 On more important topics, today even the most conservative politicians at least officially support racial equality.
 But since both the Civil Rights and Voting Rights Acts had been passed by 1965, it can be argued that solidification of civil rights into law was pre-hippie.
-And both laws, it should be pointed out, were an outcome of the despised Johnson administration.
+And both laws, it should be pointed out, were an outcome of the hippie-despised Johnson administration.

 Perhaps the most important change the hippies wrought was the abolition of the draft.
 With 50,000 dead in Vietnam for no good purpose (and history has shown that the Vietnamese and Chinese were by no means our real enemies), the draft was ended.
 This has, perhaps, put at least some check on the insatiable maul of the Defense Department.
 Without the hippies, the draft could still be alive and well, and most young people (and a lot of older ones) think its absence is for the better.

 On the other hand, a LOT of things have gone diametrically opposite to what the hippies wanted.
 There is certainly no guaranteed minimum wage (once a banner cry for hippies).
 If anything, big business has grown even more megalithic and monopolistic than ever.
 Universal health care - something every advanced Western country except the United States has - is as much a fantasy as it ever was, with comprehensive health programs now being the exclusive right for high level business executives, Senators, Congressmen, and American Presidents.